schranz-templating/templating/README.md

 E.g.: This is achieved in twig via twig extension and twig functions.

-#### Namespaces
+#### Exist

-The template engine allow to render specific template from different directories via namepaces.
+The template engine allows to check if a template with a specific name does exist or not.

-E.g. This is achieved in twig via the `@Namespace` and in Blade and Latte via `namespace::` template names.
+E.g.: This is achieved in twig via the getLoader()->exist method.

 #### Filter